gvwilson/thirdbit/_posts/2005/2005-12-24-review-why-programs-fail.md

 date: 2005-12-24 08:54:27
 year: 2005
 ---
 2005 was an excellent year for books.
 Not only were there a lot of good ones, some covered topics that hadn't been covered before (at least, not well or recently).
-Fogel's Producing Open Source Software, Doar's Practical Development Environments, Feathers' Working Effectively with Legacy Code, Thompson and Chase's Software Vulnerability Guide...
+Fogel's Producing Open Source Software, Doar's Practical Development Environments, Feathers' Working Effectively with Legacy Code, Thompson and Chase's Software Vulnerability Guide…

-...and now Zeller's Why Programs Fail.
+…and now Zeller's Why Programs Fail.
 Zeller is the creator of DDD (http://www.gnu.org/software/ddd/), a graphical front end for the GNU debugger that uses box-and-arrow displays and charts (among other things) to show what programs are doing.
 Now a professor at Saarland University in Germany, Zeller is still building and studying new tools to help developers figure out what's going wrong in their programs, where, and why.

 This well-written, copiously-illustrated book is, in many ways, a status report from the front lines.
 After setting the scene in Chapter 1, Zeller dives straight into the first debugging tool every developer should: a bug tracker.
 He explains what good bug reports ought to contain, and how to manage them as their numbers grow.